 Cream of coconut is coconut cream combined with sugar.
 It’s normally in a can or plastic bottle and typically is found in the cocktail aisle or section of your grocery store.

 The non-alcoholic version of this cocktail is just as delicious and flavorful.
 Simply substitute extra pineapple juice for the rum.

 This recipe yields approximately 24 ounces which is 2 (12-ounce) servings.
 Garnish with fresh pineapple wedges and maraschino cherries for a beautiful presentation.

 Enjoy and please drink responsibly.
 Cheers!Print

 Homemade Frozen Piña Coladas are a breeze to make right at home with just 3 simple ingredients!

 - 1/2 cup cream of coconut

 - 1/2 cup light rum

-- Optional: maraschino cherries and/or pineapple wedges, for garnish
+- Maraschino cherries and/or pineapple wedges, for garnish (optional)

-- Place all ingredients in your blender and blend until smooth.
+- Place crushed ice in your blender pitcher.
+Pour in cream of coconut, pineapple juice and rum.
+Cover and blend until smooth.
 Add more ice for a thicker consistency, if desired.